Soushi888/cours/src/routes/js-ts/[...2]basics/[...8]exercie-1-bob/+page.md

 # {$frontmatter.title}

 In this exercise, you'll create a simple conversation simulator featuring Bob, a character with distinct responses to different types of interactions.
-Your task is to develop a program that interacts with Bob according to specific rules, using JavaScript's `prompt()` and `alert()` functions for user input and output.
+Your task is to develop a program that interacts with Bob according to specific rules, using **JavaScript's** `prompt()` and `alert()` functions for user input and output.
 The simulation ends when the user decides to say "Goodbye!" or "Bye!".

-This exercise aims to showcase your ability to implement conditional logic in JavaScript.
-Dive into the world of interactive programming and explore how JavaScript can be used to simulate human-like conversations.
+This exercise aims to showcase your ability to implement conditional logic in **JavaScript**.
+Dive into the world of interactive programming and explore how **JavaScript** can be used to simulate human-like conversations.

 ## Instructions